Chamonix Off Piste & Mountain Skills - Progression

 - 2 full days of off-piste ski instruction, with a BASI ISTD ski instructor.

 - 2 full days mountain skills training for off-piste skiing, with a IFMGA Mountain Guide.

 - Avalanche Transceiver (Pulse 4.0), Shovel and Probe if required.

 What’s not included?

 - Accommodation.
 We recommend that you stay at Ski Breezy in Chamonix.
 If they are full or you would like an alternative style of accommodation please see our recommended list for places to stay in Chamonix.

 - Lift passes.
 As we will use the best place for the day depending on the weather and snow we ask you to leave buying your pass until the first morning of the course.
-The cost of a day pass in Chamonix is approximately 60 Euros and any other venues we use will be cheaper than this.
-If you are out for a longer duration, then you may wish to consider buying the Mont Blanc Unlimited pass or the Chamonix Rapid Card.
+The cost of a day pass in Chamonix is approximately 50 Euros and any other venues we use will be cheaper than this.

 - Flights and transfer from the airport to Chamonix.